Markets & Economy

 Dispersion of target date fund returns far outpaced difference in fees

-In the paper linked below, we take a closer look at the long-term consistency in the American Funds Target Date Retirement Series® in terms of both return and risk, illustrating how it seeks to drive better outcomes for participants.
+In the paper below, we take a closer look at the long-term consistency in the American Funds Target Date Retirement Series® in terms of both return and risk and how it compares to its largest peers.

 You must be logged in to download the PDF.